Saturday, April 14, 2012

 1944: Jack Casady, elite bass guitarist of Jefferson Airplane and Hot Tuna, was born in Washington, D.C.

-1945: Lowell George, singer-songwriter, multi-instrumentalist and producer of Little Feat was born in Hollywood, California; died from drugs June 29, 1979.
+1945: Lowell George, singer-songwriter, multi-instrumentalist and producer of Little Feat, was born in Hollywood, California; died from drugs in Arlington, Virginia June 29, 1979.

 1954: Jimmy Destri, the keyboardist with Blondie, was born in Brooklyn, New York.

-1955: Louis Johnson of the Brothers Johnson, was born in Los Angeles.
+1955: Louis Johnson, bass guitarist of the Brothers Johnson, was born in Los Angeles.

 1961: Butch Taylor, keyboardist for the Dave Matthews Band, was born in Shawsville, Virginia.

-1962: Hillel Slovak, original guitarist for the Red Hot Chili Peppers, was born in Haifa, Israel; died from heroin on June 27th, 1988.
+1962: Hillel Slovak, original guitarist for the Red Hot Chili Peppers, was born in Haifa, Israel; died from heroin in Los Angeles on June 25th, 1988.

 1966: Marc Ford, lead guitarist of the Black Crowes, was born in Los Angeles.